 Additional program-related announcements

 - Camping Nights Requirement for Order of the Arrow Eligibility – Virtual camping (i.e., backyard or solo camping) may be counted toward the required nights of camping for OA election eligibility if some stipulations are met.
-See this page on the national OA website.
+See the national OA website for more information.

 - Award Extensions – BSA has given local councils temporary authority to grant extensions for Scouts working on the Eagle Scout rank, Quartermaster rank, or Summit Award to complete all requirement if COVID-19 disruptions are the reason why the Scout can’t finish requirements before his/her 18th/21st birthday.
 See this post for more details for Eagle candidates and this post for Quartermaster/Summit Award candidates.